Before I can get to what symptoms make up Avoidant Personality (Avpd), we need to define it a bit. This same example applies to any mental disorder.

 The 1st section contains traits that every Avoidant has.
 Keep in mind that you might have some, or all of these symptoms, just depending on the severity of your condition, and how long you have had it.

 The 2nd section has traits that an Avoidant may, or may not, have.

 There are a lot of fears in this world.
 Fear of heights, fear of snakes, fear of clowns, fear of your teacher or your boss, and even the fear of the Lord.
 These are normal and even good because fear prevents us from doing dumb things and hurting ourselves.

-What we are talking about here though is very much abnormal.
-For those with Avoidant Personality Disorder (Avpd), everyone is an enemy and to be feared, It is only a matter to the degree of the danger the person poses.
+What we are talking about here though are abnormal fears.
+For those with Avoidant Personality Disorder (Avpd), everyone is an enemy, and to be feared.
+It is only a matter to the degree of the danger the person poses.

-Often people with this fear with have a rating scale either in their head, or in their subconsciousness, that to use to rate people/danger.
+Often people with this fear have a rating scale either in their head, or in their subconsciousness, that they use to rate the people and the potential danger.

-When it comes to the person that has Avoidant Personality Disorder, that mechanism is broken.
+When it comes to the person that has Avoidant Personality, that mechanism is broken.
 They have no ability to cope with rejection.

 Even the mere possibility they might be rejected is devastating to them.